philiplinden/bevy_repl/README.md

     .with_history_file(".my_app_history"); // Separate history for your app
 ```

-By default, `rustyline` saves command history to `~/.rustyline_history`.
-You can
-customize this by passing a custom history file to `ReplConfig`.
+By default, no history file is used.
+You can customize this by passing a custom history file to `ReplConfig`.
 This allows
 different Bevy applications to have separate command histories.

 ```rust